OpenFLAME: A Federated Spatial Naming Infrastructure: Related work

 \section{Related work}

+\paragraph{Federated mapping.} MapCruncher~\cite{elson2007mapcruncher} recognized the need to allow interoperability of distributed geographic data, focusing on layering interactive map data (called `mashups') from different sources.
+MapSynthesizer~\cite{elias2008live} built an application on top of MapCruncher that could discover and render tiles from distributed sources.
+They do not go into the details of how map data from different sources can be organized and discovered as their focus is on interactive map tiles.
+Our approach (introduced in~\cite{openflameHotos}) is to treat maps as an abstraction, and build an infrastructure to organize and discover them so they can expose any generic service (including visualization) to applications.

-\textbf{DNS}: There have been some proposals in the past that have used the DNS for discovery of services.
+\paragraph{DNS-based discovery.} There have been some proposals in the past that have used the DNS for discovery of services.
 DNS-based Service Discovery (DNS-SD)~\cite{rfc6763} (eg. Apple Bonjour~\cite{appleBonjour}) uses the DNS to discover services of a given type under a given domain.
 In these systems, discovery is not based on geographic location but within a local network.
 DNS LOC records~\cite{rfc1876} store latitude and longitude as part of record data.
 However, these records only serve as metadata associated with a domain name and do not assist with location-based discovery.
 Several proposals have been made to extend the DNS to support geographic location-based queries, specifically for Vehicular Ad-hoc networks~(VANETs)~\cite{imielinski1999gps, fioreze2010extending, fioreze2011extending, moscoviter2016improving}.
 However, these proposals require altering DNS implementation and were not adopted.
-Our system does not require any modifications to the DNS.
-Recent work by Gibb et al~\cite{gibb2023earth} introduces location-aware queries to DNS by leveraging the hierarchy in civic addresses of locations.
-However, it does not explore how to generate these domains to discover nearby services.
+Recent work by Gibb et al~\cite{gibb2023earth} introduces location-aware DNS queries by leveraging the hierarchy in civic addresses of locations.
+It does not explore how to generate these domains to discover nearby services.

-\textbf{Localization}: Precise 6~DoF localization has been extensively studied in the sensing and computer vision communities for decades.
-Localization is performed using signals from different sources such as visual~\cite{klein2007parallel, mur2015orb, kendall2015posenet}, LiDAR~\cite{zhang2014loam}, Radio Frequency (RF)~\cite{wang2013rf}, and WiFi~\cite{he2015wi}.
-Recently, there has been an explosion of vision-based localization techniques using neural networks~\cite{kendall2015posenet, detone2018superpoint, sarlin2020superglue, keetha2024splatam, dusmanu2019d2}.
-We use Superpoint~\cite{detone2018superpoint} Superglue~\cite{sarlin2020superglue} in our implementation, but this is extensible as the approaches improve over time.

-\textbf{Large-scale mapping and localization}: Map tiling~\cite{slippyMap} has been the standard for managing and serving large-scale maps.
-Map tiling refers to the process of dividing large maps into smaller manageable sections organized into levels of hierarchy and delivering sections relevant to a user request.
-Map tiling has also been extended to 3-dimensional scans~\cite{google3DTiles, mapbox3DTiles}.
-Our approach is similar to map tiling, where individual map servers store and manage map tiles.
-However, unlike existing solutions, the map tiles in our case are owned and managed by independent entities.